ucsd-dsc-arts/dsc160-midterm-group2/README.md

 [INSERT FIRST PARAGRAPH SUMMARIZING RESULTS]

-<br> The way that songs are thought to be classified into genres can be described as hierarchical in nature.
+The way that songs are thought to be classified into genres can be described as hierarchical in nature.
 There are broad buckets that most songs fit into, and then some songs can be further classified into subgenres.
 However, the labeled genre of a song can also be influenced by non-musical factors, like who the artist is or other cultural and societal reasons.
 The results of our project suggest that genres of music may be more fluid than we previously believed.
 We intentionally chose songs from four very distinct genres (Rock, Hip Hop, Electronic, and Folk) to see how an unsupervised algorithm would form new clusters of similar songs along novel dimensions based on Librosa-derived audio features.

 Factors that go into determining a song’s genres include, but are not limited to, its audio qualities, the artist(s) that created the piece, the time period during which it was made, and its lyrics.
 Although there is no objectively correct way of categorizing music, generally we assume to only find music with similar audial characteristics within a particular genre.
 However, if an artist typically known for their rock music releases a song with heavy folk influences, it is possible that the song could lack a “folk” genre label, even if such a label would be appropriate.
 We sought to explore how songs might be classified into genres if only the audio features, rather than any metadata, of the music were used to determine what category each song belonged to.